 The reasons for the change were to reduce street litter, increase recycling and to ensure that the service is affordable.
 Our Voicebox survey which goes to a representative sample of over 1000 residents asked for views about wheeled bins, and our published waste strategy detailed that we would review our service in 2016 and look at issues such as frequency of collection and containerisation.

 The Cabinet report was published in July 2016 detailing the proposal, and residents had the opportunity to make their views known to the cabinet.
-We have now entered the public engagement period, where we are working on communications to residents to create an awareness of the changes to come.
-Detailed communications are taking place now, letting people know the bin type they will be receiving.
+We are now in the public engagement period, where we are working on communications to residents to create an awareness of the changes to come.
+Residents were notified in March of the type of container they will receive.
 A detailed communication plan is in place and includes a large variety of engagements with residents including door knocking, road shows and residents association meetings.

 We understand that some residents will not be able to move their rubbish, recycling and/or garden waste to the edge of their property for collection.
 If there is no-one in your household capable of moving your containers we will help.
 To request an assisted collection you will need to complete a simple online application form.
 Alternatively you can contact Council Connect on 01225 39 40 41- they can complete the application form on your behalf, over the phone.
 We will assess your form and we may need to contact you to discuss your needs.
 We will contact to you to confirm, once your assisted collection has been agreed.